-An ablation for atrial fibrillation involves putting catheters in the heart to study the electrical activation, determining where the atrial fibrillation is coming from, and then doing ablation in that area to reduce your atrial fibrillation burden.
+Ablation for atrial fibrillation involves putting catheters in the heart to study the electrical activation, determining where the atrial fibrillation is coming from, and then doing ablation in that area to reduce your atrial fibrillation burden.

-The biggest things you can do to reduce your chance of developing atrial fibrillation is manage any other health conditions you may have, such as hypertension or diabetes.
+The biggest thing you can do to reduce your chance of developing atrial fibrillation is to manage any other health conditions you may have, such as hypertension or diabetes.
 Controlling your weight can help.
 Stopping smoking can reduce your chance of AFib.
 A healthy diet can reduce your chance of atrial fibrillation as well.